PurpleKingdomGames/indigo/indigo/docs/presentation/text-and-fonts.md

 ### Setting up fonts manually

-At the beginning of your game definition, you were given a couple of blanks to fill in that looked like this:
+At the beginning of your (`IndigoSandbox`) game definition, you were given a couple of blanks to fill in that looked like this:

 ```scala mdoc
 val fonts: Set[FontInfo] =